Speech pathology can help people who are wanting to communicate more effectively.

 - Be better understood by people

-- Maintain or build your social network of friends and plan a social calendar.
+- Extend your social network and plan a social calendar

 - Talk to people in shops and cafes

-- Be a more assertive communicator and advocate for yourself.
+- Become more assertive communicator and be able to advocate for yourself.

 At Steps your speech pathologist can help you if you have problems with speech, language, or communication.
 Speech pathology can also help if you have problems swallowing food or drinking safely.